 3. Attend an event

 Summer is buzzing with events on Texada Island.
-Groove to the soulful tunes at the Blues and Roots Festival, discover local talent at artist markets or studio tours, or compete at an event during Sandcastle Weekend.
+Groove to the soulful tunes at the Blues and Roots Music Festival, discover local talent at artist markets or studio tours, or compete at an event during Sandcastle Weekend.
 Airplane aficionados will learn plenty during Aviation Week, which includes an Aerospace Camp for preteens and teens.
 For the ultimate challenge, participate in Run the Rock, a full and half-marathon and 8K race.

 4. Visit the museum